amitashukla/w4111.github.io/advanced/join.md

 * The only join algorithm is nested loop join
 * Each attribute's distribution is uniform between its min and max values.
 Thus if attribute table `T` has 200 records and `T.a` has min/max values of 0,100, then we assume the selectivity of `T.a = 1` is `1/100`, and will match `2` records.

+## The Assignment

-#### Statistics
+#### Part 1: Statistics

 To implement our simple version of Selinger, you will need to compute two statistics by editing the `Stat` class definition in `db.py`.

-1. The first is to compute the cardinality of the table.
+1. The first is to compute the cardinality of the table, and store it in `Stat.card` in the constructor.
 Since DataBass loads the full table into memory, you can compute an exact estimate.
-1. The second is to compute the domain of a given field.
-For a numeric field, it should be the min/max values, while for a non-numeric field such as text, it should be the set of all unique values.
+1. The second is to compute the domain of a given field in `Stat.__getitem__()`.
+The method should return a dictionary: `dict(min=?, max=?, ndistinct=?)`
+  * For a numeric field (see `Table.type()`), it should return min and max value in the field, along with the number of distinct values.
+  * For a string field, it should set min and max to None, and set the number of distinct values.

+#### Part 2: Estimate Join Cardinalities

+Now, you will implement code to estimate the cardinality of a single join, by filling in the code for `estimate_join_cardinality()` and `estimate_join_cardinality_helper()`.

+#### Part 3: Selinger

+Now that you can estimate join cardinalities, you can implement the selinger join ordering algorithm!
+To do so, first implement the base case, which is to identify the best two table join, where the cost of a join is its output cardinality.
+Once you have done so, you can ignore those two input tables, and identify the next table to join (as the right/inner table) with the best two table join.
+You will keep running this procedure until all tables have been joined.
+Implement this by editing `compute_join_order()`.

 ### Logistics